alljoyn/extras-webdocs/docs/develop/api-guide/audio-streaming/index.md

 The audio source should not use session ID 0 to broadcast the Data signal; it should send Data signals on each AudioSink's session.

-NOTE: Care should be taken when specifying the amount of data to send in each signal so as not to interrupt the delivery of audio data.
+**NOTE:** Care should be taken when specifying the amount of data to send in each signal so as not to interrupt the delivery of audio data.

 ### Clock synchronization

-The maximum error of the clock synchronization algorithm defined in the [Audio Interface Definition][audio-interface-definition] is the value u sed in the AdjustTime step.
+The maximum error of the clock synchronization algorithm defined in the [Audio Interface Definition][audio-interface-definition] is the value used in the AdjustTime step.
 The algorithm may be repeated to bind the maximum error.

 ### UI considerations